Purees vs Baby-Led Feeding

 The thing about being a Mama is, what is best for someone else’s baby may not be best for yours.

 When introducing my second baby to solids I felt a lot of pressure to use the Baby-Led Feeding approach.
-This method for food introductions has gained a lot of attention in the last few years and like most topics regarding children, with it comes a layer of insistence + passion claiming this approach is better than the rest.
+This method for food introductions has gained a lot of attention in the last few years and often associated with it, is the notion that this approach is better than the rest.

-In theory and on paper Baby-Led Feeding seemed best.
+In theory and on paper Baby-Led Feeding did seem best.

 At our first formal meal together as a family, I was wildly excited about our newest little eater at the party, however we experienced a particularly dramatic + scary gagging episode.

-In hindsight I now know that this is completely normal and an important part of the learning process, but at the time I stopped in my tracks.
-I was astonished at how all of a sudden finger foods seemed like the worst possible option on earth for our baby.
+In hindsight I now understand that this is completely normal and an important part of the learning process, but at the time I stopped in my tracks.
+I was astonished at how all of a sudden finger foods seemed like the worst possible idea for our baby.

 This was my Mama-bear instinct leading the way.
 It wasn’t for us.